2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Full Allied Health Professions at Nova Southeastern University Report

-University of Missouri - Columbia landed the #23 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
+With a ranking of #23, University of Missouri - Columbia did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
 Located in the midsize city of Columbia, Mizzou is a public school with a very large student population.

 Women make up 77% of the allied health majors at the school.